ahuacate/pve-nas/README.md

 Our Easy Script will give you the the option to install a SSMTP Email server.
 SSMTP is Mail Transfer Agent (MTA) used to send email alerts about your machine like details about new user accounts, unwarranted login attempts and system critical alerts to the systems designated administrator.

+Having a working SMTP server makes life much easier.
+For example, you can receive all new User Account SSH keys and login credentials via email.

 You will be asked for the credentials of a SMTP Server.
-You can use Gmail, GoDaddy, AWS or any SMTP server credentials (i.e address, port, username and password, encryption type etc.
+You can use GMail, GoDaddy, AWS or any SMTP server credentials (i.e address, port, username and password, encryption type etc.

 But we recommend you create a account at [Mailgun](mailgun.com) to relay your NAS system emails to your designated administrator.
 With [Mailgun](mailgun.com) you are not potentially exposing your private email server credentials held within a text file on your NAS.
 This is a added layer of security.